AIObjectives/talk-to-the-city-reports/src/routes/docs/ai-pipe-guide/ai_pipe_guide.md

 ---

 After creating a new blank report, you enter your preferred view.
 By default this is the _standard view_.
-The standard view is used to reporters to upload their CSV and run the pipeline you have created for them.
+The standard view is used by reporters to upload their CSV and run the pipeline you have created for them.

 ![empty](https://talktothecity.s3.amazonaws.com/tttc-turbo/static/images/Monosnap-tttc-turbo-2023-12-20-00-55-25.jpeg)